robertdebock/ansible-role-bootstrap/README.md

 ------------

 - Access to a repository containing packages, likely on the internet.
 - A recent version of Ansible.
-(Tests run on the last 3 releases of Ansible.)
+(Tests run on the last 3 release of Ansible.)

 The following roles can be installed to ensure all requirements are met, using `ansible-galaxy install -r requirements.yml`:

+- none

 Context
 -------